What is one of the most important things a professional looks for in an employer?

 Collaboration rests on the shoulders of a strong company culture, and company culture begins at the top.
 When managers aren’t in touch with employee experiences and workflows, and aren’t accessible when employees need guidance or help resolving a problem, the entire culture will topple over.

-IWMS solutions equip management and their teams with mobile tools that enable them to stay connected and collaborative no matter where work takes them.
+IWMS solutions equip facility managers and their teams with mobile tools that enable them to stay connected and collaborative no matter where work takes them.
 Employees have access to apps that allow them to request services, search for information, book a meeting room, reserve equipment, access customer information and share documents or data on the go.
 Managers can monitor employee and project progress on- and off-site.
 The communication gap is closed and leaders are more in tune with what employees need in terms of resources and guidance.

 When employees feel satisfied at work, they develop a strong loyalty to their employer.
 This should be a top priority for leaders, as hiring and training new employees is far more costly and time-consuming than retaining the talents you already have.